 “We have embraced the principles of a circular economy, which would minimise wastage while providing a means of income to the populace,” Kadiri adds.

 The entrance of the Blue Box initiative, the LAWMA official maintains, has heralded a new dawn in how people manage wastes in Lagos, as plastic wastes usually dumped at various landfills are now being extracted for recycling purposes.

 According to her, Lagos State is expanding exponentially with an estimate of about 10 people leaving and 80 people coming every hour.

-This development, Kadiri says, has had a massive effect on the waste generation and disposal.
-“Our drainages, carnal and water bodies have been greatly imparted by the explosion with waste indiscriminately dumped at will.”
+This development, Kadiri says, has had a massive effect on waste generation and disposal.
+“Our drainages, carnal and water bodies have been greatly impacted by the explosion with waste indiscriminately dumped at will.”

 More still needs to be done in plastic waste management in Lagos.
 The city alone is said to contribute about 80 percent of Nigeria’s plastic waste.
 The State Ministry of Environment currently does not have statistics to support or debunk this claim.